Comments

 for three generations.
 He was the first garden writer to advocate

-planting great avenues of trees.
+planting great avenues lined with trees.
 His book, Le Jardin de Plaisir

 appointed Mollet head gardener at St James about 1661, and under him the